columose/columose/README.md

 #

 ### Data analytics portfolio
-Through my experience in cognitive neuroscience and separate side projects, I have gained strong skills in programming (MATLAB, Python, SQL), statistics, data analytics, data visualisation, and oral presentation.
+Through my background in data science and cognitive neuroscience, I have gained strong skills in programming (Pyhton, MATLAB), web scraping, database storage (MySQL, BigQuery) and querying (SQL), statistics, data analytics, data visualisation, and oral presentation.

-In this portfolio, I showcase my data analytics skills through 4 separate projects.
+In this portfolio, I showcase my data science skills through 4 separate projects.
 My description of the projects are brief as code and figures can be found in their corresponding repositories.

 #### *Project 1: Auditory oddball experiment*
 * Cleaned dataset by following a standard EEG preprocessing protocol - removal of artifacts (ECG, eyeblinks), bandpass filtering to remove line noise, removing noisy trials and channels, removing independent components that were non-signal related, interpolating any removed bad channels.